alejandrogallo/ppl-supporting-information/README.md

 # Calculated energies #

-Extracted energy contributions of the individual molecules for different basis sets from `PSI4`, `TURBOMOLE` (f12...), and `NWCHEM+cc4s`

-All energies in these data sets are given in Hartree units.
+All extracted energy contributions of the individual molecules for different basis sets from `PSI4`, `TURBOMOLE` (f12...), and `NWCHEM+cc4s` are given in Hartree units.

 ## `PSI4` ##

-Given is HF, CCSD, MP2, PPL, REST, and (T) contributions.
+HF, CCSD, MP2, PPL, REST, and (T) energy contributions are given.
 Values are given for AVDZ-AV6Z, as well as the extrapolated values.

 The data is found in the directory